Léo Valentin

-Léon Alfred Nicolas Valentin (22 March 1919, Épinal (Vosges), France - 21 May 1956, Liverpool, England) was a French adventurer, who attempted to achieve human flight using bird-like wings.
+Léon Alfred Nicolas Valentin (22 March 1919, Épinal (Vosges), France – 21 May 1956, Liverpool, England) was a French paratrooper, inventor, and daredevil who attempted to achieve human flight using bird-like wings.
 Léo Valentin is widely considered to be the most famous "birdman" of all time.
 He was billed as "Valentin, the Most Daring Man in the World".
+His death was infamous, as he fell from a plane while performing a stunt at an air show and was killed on impact.
+The tragedy drew wide attention and became a defining part of his legacy.

 Biography

 Early involvement in parachuting

 Léo Valentin was born in 1919 in Épinal (Vosges), France.
 He always had a keen interest in airplanes, and read avidly about powered aircraft and gliders.
 His ultimate dream was to be able to fly like the birds.
-At the outbreak of the Second World War he planned to become a fighter pilot, but opted to train as a paratrooper.
+At the outbreak of World War II, he planned to become a fighter pilot, but opted to train as a paratrooper.
 At age 19, he joined a group of French paratroopers in Baraki, Algeria.